xinshuoLei/IMT542/documentations/Local Setup Guide.md

 ## Local Setup Guide

-Instructions for running the JavaScript Package Health & Usability System on your local machine.
+Instructions for running the system on your local machine.

 ### Table of Contents